pivotal/docs-tap/install-air-gap.hbs.md

 ootb_supply_chain_basic:
   registry:
-      server: "SERVER-NAME" # Takes the value from the shared section earlier by default, but can be overridden by setting a different value.
+      server: "SERVER-NAME" # Takes the value from the shared section by default, but can be overridden by setting a different value.
-      repository: "REPO-NAME" # Takes the value from the shared section earlier by default, but can be overridden by setting a different value.
+      repository: "REPO-NAME" # Takes the value from the shared section by default, but can be overridden by setting a different value.
   gitops:
       ssh_secret: "SSH-SECRET"
   maven: